assarbad/scripts/msdn/README.md

   -s, --show-browser    Will show the browser window of the marionette
                         geckodriver.
 The effect of this is _not_ to pass '-- headless' to geckodriver.
+  -p, --profile         Allows to set the browser profile path to use.
 ```

 ### Security note